 Common on the reef drop offs, for instance in Moofushi Island

-Periodic sightings throughout the archipelago, for instance in Velidhu Island
+Periodic sightings throughout the archipelago, for instance in Velidhu Island.
+Common in season at Whale Shark Point.

 Present on all spots